hsanjuan/go-ipfs-geoip/README.md

 Best suited for use with an `ipld.DAGService`, as provided by [go-ipfs-geoip](https://github.com/hsanjuan/go-ipfs-geoip).

 Currently only IPv4 lookups are supported.
+The author does not maintain the database, which has been made available via IPFS.

 For an example, see `ipfsgeoip_test.go`.